 PECAN: Plains Elevated Convection At Night (2015)

-PECAN was a very large field project that will focus on nighttime convection.
+PECAN was a very large field project that focused on nighttime convection.
 PECAN was conducted across northern Oklahoma, central Kansas and into south-central Nebraska from 1 June to 15 July 2015.

 IPHEX: Integrated Precipitation and Hydrology Experiment (2014)

 IPHEX ran from 1 May to 15 June 2014, in North Carolina.
 NSSL used the NOXP mobile radar to test the role of gap-filling radars in better defining rainfall runoff in the Pigeon watershed basin.

 MPEX: Mesoscale Predictability Experiment (2013)